 Figure 5.
 DB-25 to DB-25 LPT Direct Connect Cable Pinouts

-Note: One wire should be attached to the metal body of the male pins on both sides; this is also shown as the "metal body" on the diagram.
+We should note that one wire should be attached to the metal body of the male pins on both sides; this is also shown as the "metal body" on the diagram.

 Next - Serial Direct Cable Connection, DB9, DB25, COM Ports and Pinouts or Back to Network Cabling Section